Equipment and gadgets to help you with your daily activities

 - medication dispensers with visual and/or audio reminders - to remind you to take medication at the right time

-The devices listed below are especially useful if you are/you know someone who is affected by dementia:
+The devices listed below are useful if you are/you know someone who has dementia:

 - a device to switch the light on at night - to help for when you get out of bed